 To make use of the field coverage grids of the other robots, each robot has to communicate its grid to its teammates.
-So, in addition to its own local field coverage grid, each robot maintains a global field coverage grid, which is incrementally updated in every team communication cycle.
+To do so, each robot maintains a global field coverage grid, which is incrementally updated in every team communication cycle and includes all information from its own local field coverage.
+This global grid looks roughly the same for all teammates.
+Hence, calculations based on the grid come to sufficiently similar results for all teammates.